philthephatman/awesome-hacking-lists/udpsec.md

 - [defender](https://github.com/nanqinlang-script/defender) - simple scripts to provide defence
 - [one-key-kms](https://github.com/dakkidaze/one-key-kms) - 在Linux上一键搭建KMS服务器
 - [security-tools](https://github.com/bl4de/security-tools) - Collection of small security tools created mostly in Python.
 CTFs, pentests and so on
-- [docker-elk](https://github.com/deviantony/docker-elk) - The ELK stack powered by Docker and Compose.
 - [private-tor-network](https://github.com/antitree/private-tor-network) - Run an isolated instance of a tor network in Docker containers
 - [net_guard](https://github.com/joarleymoraes/net_guard) - A command line tool to detect new unknown device in your network using ARP protocol
 - [windows-ova](https://github.com/brimstone/windows-ova) - Self-Installing Windows OVA.
 Automate and distribute Windows as an OVA.